basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 ```

 ## Supported Toolchains
-For using the Silicon Labs {{ board_display_name }} starter kit we strongly recommend the usage of the [GNU Tools for ARM Embedded Processors](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) toolchain.
+For using the Silicon Labs {{ board|upper }} starter kit we strongly recommend the usage of the [GNU Tools for ARM Embedded Processors](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) toolchain.

 ## License information
 * Silicon Labs' emlib: zlib-style license (permits distribution of source).